MicrosoftDocs/PowerShell-Docs/developer/format/entryselectedby-element-for-customentry-for-controls-for-configuration-format.md

 ## Remarks

-At a minimum, each definition must have at least one .NET Framework type, selection set, or selection condition specified.
+At a minimum, each definition must have at least one .NET type, selection set, or selection condition specified.
 There is no maximum limit to the number of types, selection sets, or selection conditions that you can specify.

 ## See Also